Skip to content

 Returns the AVG aggregate SQL function for the specified column.

-The AVG function returns the average of a numeric column in a table.
+The AVG function returns the average of a numeric column or expression in a

-It calculates the mean of all values in the specified column.
+table.
+It calculates the mean of all values in the specified input.

 Args: